ZBoylan/3DPrinterUI/README.md

 ### Usage
 To run the gui:
-> Open the file where the project is locates > Open _gui.pde_ > Click the "Play" button.
+> Go to where the project is located > Open _gui.pde_ > Click the "Run" button (button that looks like a "Play" symbol).

 ### Authors
+* Zaid Bhujwala
 * Zachary Boylan
-* Zaid Bhujwala
+* Rebecca Peralta
 * George Ventura
-* Rebecca Peralta